gourav12345-modi/email_campaign_manager/Readme.md

 Before setting up and running the project, ensure you have the following requirements installed:
 - **Python:** You'll need Python installed on your system.
 You can download Python from the [official Python website](https://www.python.org/downloads/).

-- **Redis Server:** This project relies on Redis for background task processing.
+- **Redis Server:** This project relies on Redis for celery broker.
 Make sure to install and run Redis on your system.
 You can download Redis from the [official Redis website](https://redis.io/download) or use a package manager for your operating system.

 ## Setup